Best MMA Movies for Inspiration Reviewed & Rated

 Most martial artists would prefer to be up and moving than lounging on a couch watching a movie.
 The human body cannot stay in perpetual motion, however.
 Even the most active martial artist has to take a break at some point but that does not mean that they have to entirely disengage from their favorite pastime.

 Some branches of martial arts have more movies attributed to them than others, but nearly every branch has at least a few good movies showcasing its strengths.
 MMA is no exception.
 Hollywood has taken a real shine to MMA in the last decade or so and elements of the style can be seen in everything from Captain America movies to joke action sequences in comedies.
-That being said, not all MMA movies are created equal.
-The best MMA movies inspire their viewers and reignite their passion for the sport while connecting it to more than just the next workout or the next match.

 1. Takedown: The DNA of GSP